Thala Beach Nature Reserve

 Borrow the sea-kayaks for some coastal exploring

-Ospreys Restaurant offers fine food and views of 110 kilometers of beautiful coastline
+Ospreys Restaurant offers fine food and views of 110 kilometres of beautiful coastline

 Thala’s Evolution Spa offers treatments inspired by Aboriginal customs and the natural surrounds